sem CLI Reference#

 You can also use sem apply -f

-in a similar way to update an existing dashboard.
+in the same manner to update an existing dashboard.

 sem delete#